dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 In the production environment, we should adopt a different approach, such as put the two applications under the same domain o enabling [CORS](https://auth0.com/docs/cross-origin-authentication) or using a reverse proxy.

-Even with this change, we are still unable to get the data from the Web API because it is protected and we need to provide an access token.
+Even with this change, you are still unable to get the data from the Web API because it is protected and we need to provide an access token.
 So, let's integrate once again the *AuthService* class by adding a method that returns the access token associated with the current session:

 ```javascript
 export default class AuthService {